Eligibility

 Limited types of services can be administered to certain individuals who meet the following requirements:

-ANMC will provide limited services to non-Indian women pregnant with an eligible American Indian or Alaska Native man’s child.
+ANMC will provide limited services to non-Native women pregnant with an eligible Alaska Native or American Inidan man’s child.

 Emergency Care